Raising Manager

 [textarea your-name]Content[/textarea]

-All attributes (except id and name) of the <textarea>
+All attributes (except id and name) of the <textarea> HTML tag are also available for the [textarea] shortcode, with an identical role.

 Example: